ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/sparklines-overview/index.md

 ## Next Up

-Continue to the next section to learn about the: [Data Updates](/sparklines-data-updates/).
+Continue to the next section to learn about the: [Column Sparkline](/column-sparkline/).